 Coventry City wore a mixture of dark blue and light blue until 1914.
 In the 1914/1915 season, the club introduced a blue and white striped shirt, worn with dark blue shorts and dark blue socks.

 Stripes were used until 1934, when half blue half white shirts were introduced.
 In 1959, the club colours changed to white with a blue trim, until the 1962/1963 season when the Coventry City players wore an all sky blue strip.

 Sky blue and white have been used ever since, either as a half and half shirt or striped shirt.
 Dark blue was brought in as a third primary colour and the club alternated between these.

-For the 2016/2017 season, Coventry City wore white shirts with feint blue stripes, worn with sky blue shorts and sky blue socks.
+For the 2018/2019 season, Coventry City are wearing white shirts with a feint camo design, worn with sky blue shorts and sky blue socks.

 The Coventry City stadium is the Ricoh Arena.
 The club moved into the stadium in 2005, although after a disagreement with the stadium operators Arena Coventry Ltd the club left and played at Northampton Town’s Sixfields stadium, before returning in 2014.

 The Coventry City stadium capacity is 32,609, making it one of the largest in League One and indeed throughout the Football League.

 The Coventry City stadium layout features four main stands.
 These are the Alan Higgs Charity Stand, previously known as the Coventry Evening Telegraph Stand and the North Stand; The West Stand, which is the only two tiered stand at the Ricoh Arena; the East Stand, previously called the NTL Stand and the Tesco Stand; and the South Stand, which is the stand used to house away supporters.